EricCaverly/discord_tunes/README.md

 You should now have the bot showing as online in your discord server, and it should be able to join calls / play audio.

+Type `+help` to get a list of commands at any time.

 ## Features
 - [x] Multi-server functionality
 - [x] Able to join and leave voice calls in discord